-The 35 images contained in the Scivias manuscript are instrumental in memorializing Hildegard’s beliefs.
+The 35 images contained in the Scivias manuscript are instrumental in memorializing Hildegard’s beliefs, art and spirituality.
 They serve as signposts, illuminating imagery capturing the essence of Hildegard’s dense descriptions of her visions.
 The thumbnails do more than simply illustrate Hildegard’s visions; they serve as an original expression of creativity, arguably one of the most essential tenets of Hildegard’s faith.

 Appreciating the Thumbnail Illustrations